Have you been to any Sunday market in London? How about a local food hall?

 Open on Fridays from 12 NN to 8PM; Saturdays from 11 AM to 8 PM; Sundays from 12 NN to 6 PM.
 On bank holidays, they are open on Mondays from 12 NN to 6 PM.

 About 40 suppliers come and sell at the Southbank Centre Food Market every weekend.
 You can find a lot of items to take home – from choice meat cuts to spices and sweet treats.
 Don’t leave the place without trying something from The Curry Shack.
-They serve dairy and gluten free meals which you can have a sample should you find it hard to decide which one to choose.
+They serve dairy and gluten-free meals which you can have a sample of should you find it hard to decide which one to choose.

 4. Portobello Road Market